• Home

 We can’t stay silent on the topic of teen suicide.
 What parents and teens can do.

-December 13, 2017 by Meghan Renzi 1 Comment
+December 13, 2017 by Meghan Renzi

 Over the past few weeks, our community has been rocked by 2 teen suicides.
-Both teens were students at prominent Bethesda High Schools.
+Both teens were students at prominent Kensington High Schools.
 These tragedies are becoming all too common.
 We hear about it on the news and over social media.
 According to Mary Anderson, spokeswoman for the Montgomery County Department of Health and Human Services, there have been 5 teen suicides in Montgomery County this year.

 There is certainly speculation about the correlation between social media and the rise in child and teen suicides in this country.
 Cyberbullying, a relatively new phenomenon, has become a major source of stress for today’s teen.
 There is pressure to present a certain image to the outside world, while what is going on inside often remains hidden.
 In the Washington DC area, in particular, there is an inordinate amount of value placed on achievement.
 According to a 2017 article in Forbes magazine, Washington DC is the 2nd most educated city in the United States.
 The comparison trap is a dangerous one.
 For emotionally fragile teens, the pressure to succeed is magnified.
 While we may not be able to change the culture, we can certainly change our attitude towards it.